3lvia/designsystem/packages/elvis/README.md

    scripts with `--no-verify`.
 4. **Pull request**: Create a pull request with all the changes at the [Design system Github repo](https://github.com/3lvia/designsystem/pulls).
+5. **Preview**: Netlify will generate a preview link when the pull request is created.
+The link can be used to send a preview of the changes e.g. to designers or other developers.
+Find the link at the bottom of the checkpoint-list in the pull request.
-5. **Merge branch**: When the branch has been approved from one other member of the team, merge the changes into master.
+6. **Merge branch**: When the branch has been approved from one other member of the team, merge the changes into master.
-6. **Publish to NPM**: by navigating to `packages/elvis` in master (after pulling the updates) and use the command `npm publish --otp=<code>`.
+7. **Publish to NPM**: by navigating to `packages/elvis` in master (after pulling the updates) and use the command `npm publish --otp=<code>`.